damianhakert/damianhakert.github.io/source/posts/2016-08-05-make-it-easier-to-become-a-fan.html.md

 a lot of loyal fans (many of whom are also contributors).

 While there’s no magic formula for getting people to like you, we think that some of it has to do with the values embedded in your company culture.
+Your company culture not only defines how your organization works together but it also defines how your team interacts with the outside world.
+It dictates the underlying philosophies for how you treat employees, customers, partners, suppliers, etc.
-This post is going to outline the principles that we think make it easier for people to become fans.
-Please feel free to translate this back to your own company culture in whatever form makes sense.
+A great company culture can help you attact great talent and earn respect from your customers and partners.
+At GitLab, we take our culture very seriously and we are constantly working to maintain it as we grow.
+This post outlines the principles that we think make it easier for people to become fans.
+Naturally, every company culture is unique so there are our thoughts on what works for us.
+We think there may be some learnings here for your company as well.
+We could also learn from your culture so please comment on this post with what works for your company or team.

 <!-- more -->